ymeine/editor-backend/public/README.md

 Just go to the root of the backend project and follow the [instructions to launch the backend](/#try).

-The application is served on two [routes](/app/routes.js):
+The application is served on two [routes](/src/routes.js):

-* `/` (no path)
+- `/` (no path)
-* `/app`
+- `/app`

-Open a browser and connect to localhost, on the port specified in the backend options (default to 3000): http://localhost:3000
+Open a browser and connect to `localhost`, on the port specified in the backend options (default to 3000): http://localhost:3000

+# Backlog

-## FIXME
+## Issues

-* static locations specified in the options of the server are served considering the current working directory, which is a too weak convention (might change easily): change the use of the server library by specifying explicitely a root, resolved from a deterministic property (like the path of the module file)
+- static locations specified in the options of the server are served considering the current working directory, which is a too weak convention (might change easily): change the use of the server library by specifying explicitly a root, resolved from a deterministic property (like the path of the module file)

 ## Documentation

-* Write documentration
+- Write documentration

-## Backlog
+## Code

 ### JIT